misbah144/Python-Data-Analytics-Master/README.md

 This repository documents the process of extracting text from a PDF, cleaning it, passing it through an `NLP` pipeline, and presenting the results with graphs.

- The PDF is in the data folder.
+ The PDF(budget docemnet for the year 2020) is in the data folder.

 ## Requirements